afterxleep/danielbernal.co/_posts/2022-10-12-tools-wont-make-you-better.md

 I thought about switching to [HEY World](https://world.hey.com/) for a while, but I don't want to lose the flexibility (yet), so I guess I'll not be posting much from the iPad as I figure things out.

 ### UPDATE:
-I just learned about [Netlify CMS](https://www.netlifycms.org/), which is server-less, Open Source, plays well with all static site flavors, and may take care of the problem.
+I just learned about [Netlify CMS](https://www.netlifycms.org/), which is serverless, Open Source, plays well with all static site flavors, and may take care of the problem.

 Too good to be true?
 We'll see.